 In this era of constantly escalating living costs, few people are able to avoid debt or adequately save for retirement.
-Even a single medical emergency can derail years of saving and as a result, people are working longer to pay off debt or looking for ways to downsize their expenses so they can retire before they’re 70.
+Even a single medical emergency can derail years of saving.
+As a result, people are working longer to pay off debt or looking for ways to downsize their expenses so they can retire before they’re 70.

-If you’re nearing retirement and wondering if there’s any way to stop working earlier, or if you’re currently retired and want to ensure you have enough money to live comfortably — it’s important to take a close look at your finances to see if you have any liquid assets.
+If you’re nearing retirement and wondering if there’s any way to stop working earlier — or if you’re currently retired and want to improve your financial security — it’s important to look closely at your finances, particularly your liquid assets.
+Your life insurance policy may be one of the largest liquid assets you have, because certain policies build cash value and can even be sold for a lump cash sum through a process known as a life settlement, making them highly liquid.
 With this in mind, a lot of people wonder if their life insurance policy is considered an asset, and if so, is it a liquid asset?

 The short answer is that it depends on the type of life insurance policy you have.
-In this guide, we’ll explain everything you need to know about liquid assets and clearly explain which types of life insurance policies are considered an asset.
+In this guide, we’ll explain everything you need to know about liquid assets and clearly explain which types of life insurance policies are considered assets.

 What is a liquid asset?

 Liquidity refers to the ability of an asset to easily be converted into cash.
 Thus, liquid assets are assets that can quickly be converted into cash without a significant loss in value.

 Liquid assets tend to be intangible, meaning they usually aren’t physical assets you can touch or hold in your hands like a home, car, or jewelry.
 Both businesses and individuals can have liquid assets, although businesses commonly referred to them as “current assets” on their balance sheet.